Six Tips that May Help with Yeast Infections

 The most common cause is a proliferation of Candida albicans, a type of fungus that grows easily in moist and warm environments.

-And if that weren’t enough, it can get worse over time and cause other discomforts like pain, irritation, and painful intercourse.
+Without medical treatment and proper hygiene, a yeast infection can get worse over time and cause other discomforts like pain, irritation, and painful intercourse.

 Read more here: Vaginal Infections: The Types and Causes